 It began with pronghorns.
-As a child growing up obsessed with creature comparisons, the main allure of the pronghorn antelope was naturally its cheetah-esque speed, evolved to evade the North American version of the same predatory cat now ghost.
-Now in latter years and slower-paced days, other characteristics came to the fore: Those long-lashed doe eyes; that sly, set hint of a smile; the pair of ebony horns, sheathed in keratin; the trace of melancholy that comes with knowing that it is the lone survivor from its family, the last of its kin.
+Growing up obsessed with creature comparisons, the main allure of the antelope was its cheetah-esque speed, evolved to evade the North American version of that predatory cat long extinct.
+I was tickled by the idea that the pronghorn outran its ghost and thus forever evaded its own doom.
+In these later years and slower-paced days, other commendable qualities came to the fore: Those long-lashed doe eyes; that sly, set hint of a smile; the pair of ebony horns sheathed in keratin which shed like antlers; the tinge of melancholy derived from knowing that it is the sole survivor of its family, the last remnant of kin.

-It was a fortuitous flip to the essay on pronghorns that swayed me to pick up Craig Childs’ The Animal Dialogues: Uncommon Encounters in the Wild.
-It didn’t take long before I knew I had to write about it.
-In each intimately wrought tale on antelopes, hawks, and red-spotted toads, I found a writer and translator infinitely more versed in the subtle tongues of the non-human world than I will ever be.
-Childs honours the weight and magnitude of his encounters with creatures large and small, preserving and honouring the distance and mystery that comes with each meeting.
-He strives to convey in words what cannot ultimately be expressed in words.
-In each essay I see one who does what I try to do in my work: To connect with respect; to speak of those without voice; to bear witness to life, death, and splendour.
+It was a fortuitous flip to the essay on pronghorns that persuaded me to pick up Craig Childs’ The Animal Dialogues: Uncommon Encounters in the Wild.
+In each intimately wrought tale on antelopes, hawks, and red-spotted toads, I found a writer and translator more versed in the tongues of the non-human world than I will ever be.
+Childs honors the weight and magnitude of his encounters with creatures large and small, preserving the distance and mystery that comes with each meeting.
+He strives to convey in words what cannot be expressed in words, and in each essay I see one who does what I wish to do myself: To connect with respect, to speak for the voiceless, to bear witness to life and death in their eternal splendor.

-When I was in first grade, the teacher handed out a worksheet that asked us to group things as either “animal”, “plant”, or “other.”
+When I was in Primary One, the teacher handed out a worksheet that tasked us to group things as “animal”, “plant”, or “other.”
 It seemed like a simple enough task.
 With my black and yellow Staedler pencil, I quickly circled the cow and looped it to “ANIMAL”.
 Next, a straight line from carrot to “PLANT”.
-Then, a man complete with bow-tie.
+Then, a man with a bow tie.
 I chose “OTHER.”

 “In his great poem on the Nature of Things, Lucretius saw no barrier between man and the rest of creation; he saw the nonhuman world as the matrix in which mankind is formed and nourished, to which we belong as the garnet belongs to the rock in which it crystallized, and to which we will return as the sunlit wave returns into the sea.”